kaito3061/TV-show-search-form2/README.md

 4. Click the "Search" button to display the results with images.
 5. Click on an image to open the show's detailed page in a new tab.
 6. New searches will replace previous results automatically.
-7. If no image is available for a result, a "Not Found" message is displayed.
+7. If no　avalable result, a "Not Found" message is displayed.
 This message also disappears on a new search.

 ---